josephquismorio/spotisampled/README.md

 # whosampled
-creates new playlist of samples used by tracks in a given playlist using web scrape from whosampled. edited version of my previous spotipy project [playlist-data](https://github.com/josephquismorio/playlist-data) and build upon cpease00's [spotify-samples](https://github.com/cpease00/Spotify-Samples) repo.
+creates new playlist of samples used by tracks in a given spotify playlist using web scrape from whosampled. an extension of my previous beginner spotipy project [playlist-data](https://github.com/josephquismorio/playlist-data) and build upon cpease00's [spotify-samples](https://github.com/cpease00/Spotify-Samples) repo.

 ## requirements
 this program requires the **requests**, **spotipy** and **beautifulsoup** libraries.